 The Chinese Consumer in 2017: The Lifestyle Upgrade

-Chinese consumers have started to lead a healthier lifestyle, or intend to do so.
+To mitigate this potential and unsustainable healthcare burden, Chinese consumers have started to lead a healthier lifestyle, or intend to do so.
 Nearly 40 percent of respondents are planning to increase the time spent participating in sports, while almost 80 percent admit they have started to eat more healthily.
 The need for a healthy and more conscious lifestyle is evident as healthcare spending looks set to grow.
 Higher longevity and an ageing population are key factors likely to increase the pressure on healthcare expenditure.

 A more health-conscious consumer should imply that the consumption of unhealthy food will decline.
 External sources such as Nielsen's Global Health and Ingredient Sentiment Survey (August 2016) suggest that consumers across emerging countries are much more focused on what they eat than consumers in developed markets.
 For example, almost 40 percent of consumers in the Asia-Pacific (APAC) region follow a low-fat diet (nearly twice the level seen in Europe or North America).
 While not as extreme, there is also a higher uptake for low sugar and low-carbohydrate diets across Latin America, Africa and APAC than in Europe or North America.
 Moreover, consumption of beer, spirits and cigarettes is down year-on-year across most of the countries surveyed.